connery-io/deploy-plugin-on-aws-lambda/README.md

 # deploy-plugin-on-aws-lambda

-A Terraform module to deploy Connery plugins on AWS Lambda.
+A Terraform module and GitHub Actions to deploy Connery plugins on AWS Lambda.

 ## Usage